The Blacker the Berry (song): Background

-Being Kendrick Lamar's first major statement since "i", a single released in late 2014, "The Blacker the Berry" is a departure from its "self-love-promoting" predecessor.
+Being Lamar's first single since "i", released in late 2014, "The Blacker the Berry" marks a departure from its "self-love-promoting" predecessor.
 Whereas "i" was sweet and naïve, "The Blacker the Berry" is discordant and fierce, being a racially-charged song.
-American record producer and multi-instrumentalist Terrace Martin worked with several musicians, including Robert Glasper, Lalah Hathaway, Thundercat, Anna Wise to compose the politically charged number.
+American record producer and multi-instrumentalist Terrace Martin worked with several musicians, including Robert Glasper, Lalah Hathaway, Thundercat, and Anna Wise to compose the politically charged number.
 The track features a "boom-bap beat", with lyrics that celebrate his African-American heritage, and "tackles hatred, racism, and hypocrisy head on."
 Its lyrics have Lamar castigating himself for being no better than the police.
 The song's chorus is performed by Jamaican dancehall artist Assassin, notable for performing on Kanye West's 2013 LP Yeezus.

-"The Blacker the Berry" is thought to be a response from Kendrick Lamar to criticism he received for comments made regarding the shooting of Michael Brown and the subsequent Ferguson unrest.
+"The Blacker the Berry" is thought as a response from Lamar to criticism he received for comments made regarding the shooting of Michael Brown and the subsequent Ferguson unrest.
 Its sentiments echo statements Lamar made regarding the death of Michael Brown.
-In a Billboard interview, when asked if he ever had been mistreated in encounters with police, Lamar replied, "plenty of times.
+In a Billboard interview, when asked if he was ever mistreated in encounters with police, Lamar replied, "plenty of times.
 All the time."
 But when questioned about the highly publicized killings of African-Americans by police officers in 2014, Lamar stated, "What happened to [Michael Brown] should've never happened.
 Never.
 But when we don't have respect for ourselves, how do we expect them to respect us?
 It starts from within.
 Don't start with just a rally, don't start from looting -- it starts from within."
-His comments sparked a backlash from audiences, journalists and fellow rappers, including Azealia Banks who called it "the dumbest shit I've ever heard a black man say."
+His comments sparked backlash from audiences, journalists, and fellow rappers, including Azealia Banks, who called it "the dumbest shit I've ever heard a black man say."

-The release of "The Blacker the Berry" came after Darryl McDaniels of the influential rap group Run-DMC claimed that radios were "too afraid" to play Kendrick Lamar because he speaks the truth.
+The release of "The Blacker the Berry" came after Darryl McDaniels of the influential rap group Run-DMC claimed that radios were "too afraid" to play Lamar's music because "he speaks the truth".
 In an interview with The Independent, he stated, "I don't believe in conspiracy theories but people are scared of a young man that looks like that from their neighborhood talking about real issues."
-Sharing similar sentiment, producer Terrance Martin remarked, "That line speaks personally to me.
+Sharing similar sentiment, producer Terrace Martin remarked, "That line speaks personally to me.
 When you grow up in L.A. (or anywhere but I'm specifically talking about where I grew up), you can be pro-black, pro-self-love and say, "I'm on this march and love thy brother and no black-on-black," but you go to the gas station, somebody rolls up next to you and you sense danger."
 He continued saying, "The more we trip over other 'hoods and kill each other, it puts another dark thing [under] your belt.
 That spoke to me because I've been in those situations where I'm talking this love shit, this jazz shit, but another dude doesn't wanna hear that and there's an issue.
 Sometimes talking about love doesn't work all the time."